 - The packages are installed on a per database basis, and when the database is moved, the packages move with it.

 - It is easier to share packages with others.
-If you set up a local package repository, each data scientist can use the respository to install packages to his or her own database.
+If you set up a local package repository, each data scientist can use the repository to install packages to his or her own database.

 - The database administrator does not need to learn how to run R commands, and doesn't need to track complex package dependencies.